Documentation of lawsuit by small anti-Waldorf group against two public school districts in California.

 • Court issues an order [867K] outlining the issues and the evidentiary and procedural guidelines for the trial.
 Eleven Plaintiff witnesses and 101 exhibits are excluded (April 20, 2005) (Press Summary).

-• See also press release by the Anthroposophical Society in America.
+• See also press release by the Anthroposophical Society in Amerca.
 "Despite the fact that PLANS has had more than seven years to find witnesses and produce acceptable evidence, PLANS presented neither.
 We were not surprised by the outcome.
 This totally discredits PLANS and their assertions about anthroposophy."
 (September 15, 2005)

 • Defendant school districts, SCUSD [144K] and TRESD [88K], submit an accounting of their costs totaling $22,550.
 (October 19, 2005)